Multiplex mc4000 Review

 More about Flight Modes

-The program on my Nyx demonstrates the cleverness of the 4000's flight mode implementation.
+The program on my Nyx provides a good example of the flexibility offered by the mc4000's flight modes.

-For this, I created five flight modes for: Launch, Landing, Aerobatic, F3F/no-reflex, and F3F/reflex.
-By assigning them to three switches and setting the relevant priorities, the flight modes can be cascaded from switch to switch exactly as described above.
+To accomplish this, I created five flight modes for: Launch, Landing, Aerobatic, F3F/no-reflex, and F3F/reflex.
+By assigning them to three switches (one 3-position switch and two 2-position switches) and setting the relevant priorities, the flight modes can be cascaded from switch to switch exactly as described above.

-With a little more creativity, you can use the flight mode switch to toggle between different servo response curves.
+You can also use the flight mode switch to toggle between different servo response curves.
 So you can have positive and negative snapflap in Aerobatic mode but only positive snapflap in F3F mode.

-[Note for 3030 users - flight modes are not as flexible as switching between completely separate model memories I have never found this to be an issue.]
+[Note for 3030 users - flight modes are not as flexible as switching between completely separate model memories.
+I have never found this to be an issue.
+The advantages of the mc4000 approach is that if you need to adjust a servo centre, it only needs to be done in one place, rather than in each 'switched' memory on the 3030]

 Misc Software Features